thereyeslab/Smol-FIESTA/README.md

 See `docs/input_output.md` and the `example_data/` folder for full output samples.
 Key outputs:
 - Threshold printout: From Thresh_calculator.py for filtering setup (Ancillary script)
 - bound_decisions.csv — Spot-level binding state for each frame
+- bound_fraction_bootstrap_estimates.csv and RESULT_bound_fraction_bootstrap.csv - report of bootstrapping and 95% confidence interval for the bound proportion.
 - rebind-Events.csv - Duration, time and types of all events (binding, rebinding, constrained diffusion, fast diffusion, search time ) within each track
 - RESULT_rebind.csv — Summary statistics of rebinding
 - RESULT_rebind.txt - Summary statistics of binding behavior in more details